►Table of Contents

-So how can you be sure your receptionist is effectively answering the call?
-We’re going to go over two key components of your receptionist’s role in the success and growth of your practice: their roles in wound care and insurance verification and payments.
+We’re going to look at two key components of your receptionist’s role in the success and growth of your practice: their roles in wound care and insurance verification/payments.

 The Face of the Practice

-Receptionists are the first and the last contact of your patients.
-They must always answer the phone with a smile and show concern and empathy for all the patients they encounter.
 Receptionists must also stress the importance of coming in for wound care appointments.
 If a patient does not feel welcome, they will not schedule an appointment or visit your practice.

 Detective

-As a physician, you should sit down with your receptionist and list out keywords or symptoms that help your receptionist know how to triage and schedule patients accordingly.
-When your practice performs wound care, it is vital that you see your wound care patients within 24-48 hours.
+When your practice performs wound care, it’s vital that you see your wound care patients within 24-48 hours.
+Your receptionist should have a basic understanding of wound terms and phrases.
 You want to make sure that you are seeing actual wounds and not scrapes or “sores” that are really calluses.

 Part 2: Your Receptionist’s Role in Insurance Verification and Payments